Legalvision

 Law Firm

-As businesses continue to use the internet to establish their online presence, screen scraping is becoming much more prevalent.
-Screen scraping is where someone uses software or code to take data from another website.
-For example, popular platforms like Skyscanner or booking.com usually take price data on flights and accommodation to display them on their websites.
+As businesses continue to build their presence online, screen scraping is becoming more prevalent.
+Screen scraping is the use of software or code to take data from another website.
+For example, popular platforms like Skyscanner or booking.com usually take price data on flights and accommodation and display it on their websites.
 However, Australian copyright laws or the website owner’s terms and conditions may forbid you from screen scraping.
-This article explains the legal aspects of data scraping from another business’ website and what precautions you should take.
+This article explains the legal aspects of scraping data from another business’ website and the precautions you should take.

 Am I Violating the Law by Screen Scraping?